-There’s really only one drawback with mineral wool insulation, but it’s a significant one: inhaling it during insulation can be potentially cancerous.
-Proceed with extreme caution if you’re present for the installation.
+There’s only one drawback with mineral wool insulation, but it’s a significant one: inhaling it during insulation can be potentially cancerous.
+Proceed with extreme caution if you’re present for the insulation installation.

 Interestingly, cotton insulation comes from recycled blue jeans.
 And aside from the novelty of having former blue jeans hung up in your attic, cotton insulation is a viable choice for the following reasons: